We use cookies to optimize our website & deliver you the best service

 ]

-Yes, individuals who are taking Adderall or similar stimulant medications can still donate plasma.
+Yes, individuals taking Adderall or similar stimulant medications can still donate plasma.

 What medical conditions make someone an ineligible candidate to donate plasma?